virgs/pacman/README.md

    Consider **P** the point 2 positions ahead of Pac-Man's position considering Pac-Man current direction and **B** *Blinky's* position. *Inky* chases the point **I** where **I** is **P** + (**P** - **B**).
 4. *Clyde*, as *Blinky* chases the Pac-Man position when it's 8 or more tiles away from it.
 Otherwise, goes back to its corner.

+As I mentioned earlier, the chase mechanism is not fancy at all.
+Some might think of something similar to simple A*, or BFS techniques, but it is even simpler.
+It goes like this: every time a ghost steps into a different tile, it checks the adjacent directions and the current on.
+So, if the ghost is moving rightwards, it checks the UP, RIGHT, and LEFT directions.
+Whichever is closest to the target (in Euclidian terms) it goes.
+If there are no options - the ghost is on a dead-end, the ghost turns back.
+That's the only case the ghost turns back on its own.
+Other than that, the ghosts also turn back every time a ghost state is changed by the level (When the wave tells all ghosts that the SCATTER/CHASE/FRIGHTENED states are over).
+By doing so, it aids the player in identifying which wave is currently active and, thus, the player can make more informed decisions.

 ## Code It Yourself

 To do so, you'd have to rewrite a really small portion of the code and put your ideas instead.